 Number of Examinations:

-The online examination will be held four times a year – October, January, April and July.
+The online examination will be held quarterly.
 You will have a two week period during this time to sit and complete the online examination at your chosen test centre.

 For more information about the structure, content and conduct of the examination please read and review the MRTB’s Candidates Handbook.